TrueHeresy/declan-kehoe-portfolio/content/sections/about/about.md

 I went to the University of Manchester as a mature student to try and figure some things out.

-I got a 1st in human computer interaction - a mix of software engineering/psychology/biology/anthropology - which fitted my interest in... everything, really.
+I got a 1st in human computer interaction - a mix of software engineering, psychology, biology, & anthropology - which fitted my interest in... everything, really.

 Before that I was in the arts.
 I played guitar, did speech and drama, that kind of thing.